5. Motor_with_transistor

 write_analog can be used to power the motor at different speeds.

-Here is some sample code making use of write_analog to change the speed of the motor.
+Here is some sample code making use of a list and write_analog to change the speed of the motor.

 from microbit import *